LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 FAILED (errors=1)
 ```

-However, the test suite above make HTTP requests to RDP APIs in every run.
-It is not a good idea to flood requests to external services every time developers run test suite when they have updated the code or configurations.
+However, the test suite above makes HTTP requests to RDP APIs in every run.
+It is not a good idea to flood requests to external services every time developers run a test suite when they have updated the code or configurations.

-Unit test cases should be able to run independently without rely on external services or APIs.
+Unit test cases should be able to run independently without relying on external services or APIs.
 The external dependencies add uncontrolled factors (such as network connection, data reliability, etc) to unit test cases.
 Those components-to-components testing should be done in an integration testing phase.

-So, how can we unit test HTTP request methods calls without sending any HTTP request messages to an actual server?
+So, how can we unit test HTTP request method calls without sending any HTTP request messages to an actual server?
 Fortunately, developers can simulate the HTTP request and response messages with a Mock object.

 ## Mocking Python HTTP API call with Responses

 A mock is a fake object that is constructed to look and act like real data within a testing environment.
-We can simulates various scenario of the real data with mock object, then use a mock library to trick the system into thinking that that mock is the real one.
+We can simulate the various scenario of the real data with a mock object, then use a mock library to trick the system into thinking that that mock is the real one.

 The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
 By mocking out external dependencies, developers can run tests as often without being affected by any unexpected changes or irregularities of those dependencies.
 Mocking also helps developers save time and computing resources if they have to test HTTP requests that fetch a lot of data.

 This example project uses the [Responses](https://github.com/getsentry/responses) library for mocking the Requests library.

-So, I will start off with a mock object for testing a success RDP login case.
+So, I will start with a mock object for testing a successful RDP login case.
 Firstly, create a *rdp_test_auth_fixture.json* fixture file with a dummy content of the RDP authentication success response message in a *tests/fixtures* folder.

 ```
 {